henryfaulkner/Artists-Saved-Songs-Playlists/README.md

 # Artists-Saved-Songs-Playlists

-This is app is meant to create playlists which imitate Spotify's deprecated "listen to saved songs by specific artist in the Your Library" functionality.
+This Node.js app is meant to create playlists which imitate Spotify's deprecated "listen to saved songs by specific artist in Your Library" functionality.

 ## Spotify Authorization Scopes used